 Sweet and tender peaches topped with a crispy, crumbly, nutty streusel topping.

-Crumbles are a great light and fruity dessert to serve after a heavy meal.
+Peach crisp is a great light and fruity dessert to serve after a heavy meal.
 Serve alongside ice cream to turn it into a small summer heaven.
 It’s also much simpler and easier to make than pie.
-Simply cut the peaches, mix with a few ingredients, and place in the dish.
-Then make the crumble topping and sprinkle it on top.
+Simply cut the peaches, mix with a few ingredients, and place in the pan.
+Then make the crisp topping and sprinkle it on top.
 That’s it!

 Make sure that the peaches are fresh and tasty.
 If they aren’t sweet enough for you, you can add more sugar.
 If you want it spicy, you can increase the spices or even add some fresh or ground ginger.

 If the peaches are ripe and tender, they won’t be easy to peel.
 If that’s the case, you can place them in a pot of hot water for 15 minutes, then transfer to a bowl of ice cold water for a few seconds.
 Peel them immediately after.

 Although you could use less ingredients for the crisp by simply using flour, sugar, and butter, I like the crunch and taste that oats and nuts add.
 Since the dish is already simple, these textures and flavors give this dessert a little something special.
 If you don’t have a food processor or pastry cutter, you can simply toss all the ingredients together using a fork or your hands.

 The peaches should be soft and tender after baking, but not mushy.
 It’s usually done when the crust turns golden brown and the juices start to bubble up to the sides of the dish.
 Depending on the pan you bake it in (8 or 9-inch pan, square or round), the peach crumble should be ready in about 30-40 minutes.

 - 3 pounds (1.3 kg) peaches, peeled, halved, pitted, and cut into 3/4-inch thick wedges (about 6 cups)